jonmadison/beyond_the_slab/beyond_the_slab.md

 * _Is Duck tape GEFN?_
 * _Often, you'll want to move to PCB while you're still prototyping_

-^30-35mins (5mins)
+^28-35mins (7mins)

 ^You'll want to think about your audience when you decide whether or not to refine your prototype.

-In our case, for the Light Bulb, we wanted people to kind of hear the servo (for whatever reason we thought that was cool), but wanted to hide some key pieces to not make it look too shoddy.
-We also didn't want to cause an accident in front of our audience, so it was important to encase the dimmer in the proper enclosure!
+^In our case, for the Light Bulb, we wanted people to kind of hear the servo (for whatever reason we thought that was cool), but wanted to hide some key pieces to not make it look too shoddy.

+^We also didn't want to cause an accident in front of our audience, so it was important to encase the dimmer in the proper enclosure!

 ^3D printing is a fantastic luxury for helping you shape up your prototypes.